 What I most love about the Rod and Staff readers is that the kids are reading the Bible stories to themselves, before they are able to actually read the Bible.
 I have had my kids read the 3 books of level 1, the 2 books of level 2, and the first book of level 3.
 By that point, they can switch to reading the Bible pretty well.

 The above 3 materials were all I used to teach my first 3 children to read.
 It worked great!
 We read through the phonograms from the TATRAS chart daily and memorized them.
 Then we worked on practicing reading from the readers.
 After a couple of years, they could read well.

 I tried the same method with child #4, and it wasn’t working.
 So, I pulled out my copy of

 I had bought a used copy years ago because I heard it recommended so often.
 But my daughter only got halfway through when it became too difficult to continue.

 I did start and finish it with child #5 though.
 He learned to read with it, so I do recommend this resource, too.
 What’s nice about it is that it’s all in one book (don’t even need extra readers until you finish it).
 It’s inexpensive and gives you an exact “script” to follow so you know what to say during each lesson with your child.
 I’m not sure why, but I didn’t like this book very much and probably won’t use it again.

 Next, I received an offer to try

-I had also heard of this resource for years but had never seen it.
-I decided to start from the beginning with child #4 to try to help build up her confidence again.
+Here is another resource I had heard of for years but had never seen.
+I decided to start from the beginning of Alpha-Phonics with child #4 to try to help build up her confidence again.
 I also started at the beginning of Alpha-Phonics with child #6 and about two-thirds of the way through with child #5, so he could continue where Teach Your Child to Read in 100 Easy Lessons left off.
 Alpha-Phonics is definitely easier than TATRAS, but I still had the children memorize the phonogram chart.